joesharratt1229/DT4Image_Restoration/README.md

-# MetaRLforPnP
+# Decision Transformers
-A project that uses meta reinforcement learning to tune the parameters of a PnP algorithm
+A project that applies decision transformers to the compressed sensing magnetic resonance imaging (CSMRI) inverse imaging problem